Douglas MacArthur: Legacy

-MacArthur remains a controversial and enigmatic figure.
-He has been portrayed as a reactionary, although he was in many respects ahead of his time.
-He championed a progressive approach to the reconstruction of Japan, arguing that all occupations ultimately ended badly.
-He was often out of step with his contemporaries, such as in 1941 when he contended that Nazi Germany could not defeat the Soviet Union, when he argued that North Korea and China were no mere Soviet puppets, and throughout his career in his insistence that the future lay in the Far East.
-As such, MacArthur implicitly rejected White American contemporary notions of racial superiority.
-He always treated Filipino and Japanese leaders with respect as equals.
+MacArthur has been portrayed as a reactionary, although he was in many respects ahead of his time.
+He championed a progressive approach to the reconstruction of Japan.
+He was often out of step with contemporaries in his insistence that the future lay in the Far East, implicitly rejecting White American contemporary notions of racial superiority.
+He treated Filipino and Japanese leaders as equals.
 At the same time, his Victorian sensibilities recoiled at leveling Manila with aerial bombing, an attitude the World War II generation regarded as old-fashioned.
-When asked about MacArthur, Blamey said, "The best and the worst things you hear about him are both true."